- Home

 7. Prioritise loved ones

 Another striking factor the blue zones study found was that centenarians put their families and loved ones first.
-Ageing parents and grandparents often lived with their children or else close by – which has been found to reduce disease and mortality rates in children too.
+Ageing parents and grandparents often lived with their children or close by.
+Not only does this benefit ageing parents, but it’s been found to reduce disease and mortality rates in children too.

 Other studies show that older and younger people living together has a positive effect on health – and grandparents who look after their grandchildren also have a reduced risk of death.